All you need to know about Taylor Swift’s The Tortured Poets Department album

 As such, many expect that TTPD will at best be a break-up album and at worst a diss record, as six years with Alwyn would surely have given Swift enough fodder to go fully “scorched earth”.

-The couple were first linked in the press in May 2017, but both parties largely kept mum about their love life over the years.
+The couple were first linked in the press in May 2017, but both parties largely kept mum about their relationship over the years.

 In a 2019 interview, Swift declared that it was not “up for discussion”.
 Nevertheless, much of the music she wrote after meeting Alwyn suggested that she had finally settled into a long-term romantic partnership.